optimizely/python-sdk/README.rst

 Using the SDK
 ~~~~~~~~~~~~~

-You can initialize the Optimizely instance in three ways: with a datafile, by providing an `sdk_key`, or by providing a `ConfigManager`_.
+You can initialize the Optimizely instance in three ways: with a datafile, by providing an `sdk_key`, or by providing an implementation of `config_manager.BaseConfigManager`_.
 Each method is described below.

 1. Initialize Optimizely with a datafile.
 This datafile will be used as
    ProjectConfig throughout the life of Optimizely instance.